ratacat/slurp-ai/README.md

 # SlurpAI

 SlurpAI is a CLI tool for scraping and compiling documentation from websites and NPM packages into markdown format.
 It's designed to be used as a starting point for AI agents to consume documentation via MCP (Model Context Protocol).
+It is very resource efficient, and fast.

 ## Features